daratus/node/README.md

-# Source code for Web Data Miner Node
+# Web Data Miner Node

-To compile and execute node JAVA SDK is required.
+To compile source code and execute node JAVA SDK is required.